Michigan Central Station: As an active station

 The building began operating as Detroit's main passenger depot in 1913 after the older Michigan Central Station burned on December 26, 1913.
 It was owned and operated by Michigan Central Railroad and was planned as part of a large project that included the Michigan Central Railway Tunnel below the Detroit River for freight and passengers.
-The old station was located on a spur line, which was inconvenient for the high volume of passengers it served.
-The new Michigan Central placed passenger service on the main line.
+The former station's location on a spur line was inconvenient for the high volume of passengers it served.
+The new station placed passenger service on the main line.

 The growing trend toward increased automobile use was not a large concern in 1912, as is evident in the design of the building.
 Most passengers would arrive at and leave from Michigan Central Station by interurban service or streetcar, due to the station's distance from downtown Detroit.
-The station was placed away from downtown in order to stimulate related development to come in its direction.
+The station had been placed away from downtown in order to stimulate related development that came in its direction.
 An ambitious project to connect the station to the Cultural Center via a wide boulevard was never realized.
 Nonetheless, the station remained active for several decades.
-The trains of the New York Central Railroad, the company which acquired the Michigan Central Railroad, the Baltimore and Ohio Railroad and the Canadian Pacific Railway operated from the station.
+Trains of the New York Central Railroad (the company that had acquired the Michigan Central), the Baltimore and Ohio Railroad and the Canadian Pacific Railway operated from the station.

 At the beginning of World War I, the peak of rail travel in the United States, more than 200 trains left the station each day and lines would stretch from the boarding gates to the main entrance.
 In the 1940s, more than 4,000 passengers a day used the station and more than 3,000 people worked in its office tower.
 Among notable passengers arriving at MCS were Presidents Herbert Hoover, Harry S. Truman and Franklin D. Roosevelt, actor Charlie Chaplin, inventor Thomas Edison and artists Frida Kahlo and Diego Rivera.
 The other major station of Detroit was the Fort Street Union Depot.

 In the 1920s Henry Ford began to buy land near the station and made construction plans, but the Great Depression and other circumstances squelched this and many other development efforts.
-The original design included no large parking facility.
-When the interurban service was discontinued less than two decades after MCS opened, the station was effectively isolated from the large majority of the population who drove cars and needed parking to use the facility.
+The original design had not provided a large parking facility, so when the interurban service was discontinued less than two decades after MCS opened, it was effectively isolated from the large majority of the population who drove cars and needed parking to use the facility.